wildthinkslaboratory/blog-kit/_pages/calculus/limitSummary1.md

 Say we have a function $f(x)$.
 The limit of $f(x)$ at some point $x=a$ is the value the function gets [close](:=reduce=true) to as $x$ gets very close but remains distinct from $a$.
 # --outlinebox

+We learned that:
+1. The limit at a point isn't always the same as the value of the function at that point.
+2. Sometimes the limit may not exist.

 An informal understanding of limits sufficed in the study of calculus for 150 years.
 Read this fabulous [quote from mathematician James Tanton](::tantonOnLimits/center,transparent,draggable,closeable) on this topic.

 #### --outlinebox